All Episodes

 This is why it was so easy for me to say, I hope he fails.

-Didn't require even much thought.
+It didn't require even much thought.

-You remember the the genesis of this.
+You remember the genesis of this?

-Wall Street Journal before the Immaculation was asking people to write 400 words on their hopes and dreams for the country and Obama and blah blah.
+Wall Street Journal, before the Immaculation, was asking people to write 400 words on their hopes and dreams for the country and Obama and blah blah.

-And I said, I don't need 400 words, I can do it in four.
+And I said, I don't need 400 words.

 I hope he fails.

-And that was January 16th of uh 2000.
+And that was January 16th of 2000.

 Who's next?